||Summary of Significant Accounting policies|

 customers.
 Our allowance for doubtful accounts was approximately $79,000 and $85,000 as of December 31, 2020 and 2019, respectively.

 toward the completion of various projects for certain customers.
 These costs are primarily comprised of direct engineering labor

 costs and project-specific equipment costs.
-These costs are capitalized on our balance sheet as an asset and deferred until revenue
+These costs are capitalized on our consolidated balance sheet as an asset and deferred

-value, using the first-in, first-out (“FIFO”) valuation method.
-Net realizable value is the estimated selling prices
+and net realizable value, using the first-in, first-out (“FIFO”) valuation method.
+Net realizable value is the estimated

-in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
-Any adjustments
+selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.

 Due to the low sell-through of our AirBar

 products, management has decided to fully reserve work-in-process for AirBar components, as well as AirBar related raw materials.